Generation solar-like differential rotation: Summary and Discussion

 \subsection{Meridional flow}

 Currently, the local helioseismology for the meridional flow is still controversial. \cite{Zhao_2013ApJ...774L..29Z} indicate the double cell flow with the poleward meridional flow around the base of the convection zone.
 On the other hand, \cite{Gizon_2020Sci...368.1469G} show equatorward meridional flow around the base.
 In this regard, our result is more consistent with \cite{Zhao_2013ApJ...774L..29Z}'s result.
-We should note that observations still have tiny sensitivity in the deep convection zone because it requires long enough separated two endpoints of $\Delta\sim45~\mathrm{degree}$ for evaluating the travel time \citep{giles_2000PhDT.........9G}.
+This discrepancy is caused by the difference in observations. \cite{Zhao_2013ApJ...774L..29Z} adopt SDO data, and \cite{Gizon_2020Sci...368.1469G} use both SoHO (Solar and Heliospheric Observatory) and GONG (Global Oscillation Network Group) data. \cite{Gizon_2020Sci...368.1469G} find that SoHO and GONG data are consistent, but SDO data show a systematic difference from these two data.
+We should also note that observations still have tiny sensitivity in the deep convection zone because it requires long enough separated two endpoints of $\Delta\sim45~\mathrm{degree}$ for evaluating the travel time \citep{giles_2000PhDT.........9G}.
 The observation has not accomplished enough precise observations for these separated two endpoints.
 For example, \cite{Gizon_2020Sci...368.1469G} show meridional flow results with and without the data with $\Delta> 30~\mathrm{degree}$, but the result does not change.
 This indicates that the data with $\Delta >30~\mathrm{degree}$ are not used for their inversion because of the large error, and the equatorward meridional flow is caused by the constraint of the mass conservation.
 This result indicates that we cannot conclude that our meridional flow is inconsistent with \cite{Gizon_2020Sci...368.1469G}'s result.
-We need observations from different viewing angles, such as the Solar Orbiter \citep{muller_2013SoPh..285...25M} to understand the whole topology of the meridional flow, which should be of significant impact on the understanding of the convection and magnetic fields in the solar convection zone.
+In order to check whether our MC model is compatible with the helioseismic observations, it is needed to compute the seismic travel times based on this solution and to compare them with the observations.
+Observations from different viewing angles, such as the Solar Orbiter \citep{muller_2013SoPh..285...25M} also enable us to understand the whole topology of the meridional flow, which should be of significant impact on the understanding of the convection and magnetic fields in the solar convection zone.

 \software{R2D2 \citep{Hotta_2019SciA....eaau2307,Hotta_2020MNRAS.494.2523H,hotta_2021NatAs...5.1100H}}